Built to Create.

 In addition, Studio 192 users will find preamp controls in the Studio One mixer simply by selecting a preamp input as the source for an audio track.
 Because Studio One and the Studio 192 are built on the same platform, there’s no setup and no configuration.
 Just launch Studio One and go.

-To top it off, Studio One Remote not only provides wireless remote control over your Studio One session from your iPad®, it now provides wireless control over your Studio 192’s preamps and Z-Mix functions, as well, allowing you to make gain-stage adjustments and fix your monitor mix when your tracking on your own away from your computer.
+To top it off, Studio One Remote not only provides wireless remote control over your Studio One session from your iPad® or Android™ tablet, it now provides wireless control over your Studio 192’s preamps and Z-Mix functions, as well, allowing you to make gain-stage adjustments and fix your monitor mix when your tracking on your own away from your computer.

 Remote control with UC Surface, too!